 Alternatively, we may be able to get your misdemeanor charges reduced to an infraction if there are no aggravating factors present and you are a first-time offender.

-Your attorney can further analyze the details of your case to determine how to avoid a conviction for driving without a license under CA Vehicle Code 12500.
+Your criminal defense lawyer can further analyze the details of your case to determine how to avoid a conviction for driving without a license under CA Vehicle Code 12500.

 Can My Car Be Impounded?

-In California, driving without a license, also known as VC 12500 violations, can lead to severe consequences, including the impoundment of your vehicle.
+In California, VC 12500 violations can lead to severe consequences, including the impoundment of your vehicle.

 While not every instance of driving without a license will result in your car being impounded, it is a possibility if you have prior convictions on your record.